lae0901/sr_common_ts/readme.md

 * npm update in projects which use this package

 ## testing
+* npm run test
-* press F5 to run task "launch hello.ts"
+* or press F5, run task "run tester"
-* this task runs npm build. then calls src/tester.ts
-* see the outfiles property to see that lib/tester.js is actually run